What Are Index Funds, and How Do They Work?

 Index Funds Framework

-If you’re still unclear on how index funds work, a good place to start is understanding that they are a type of mutual fund, also called an investment vehicle.
+Index funds are a type of mutual fund, also called an investment vehicle.
 They pool money from many investors and invest it by purchasing all or a selection of securities that make up the associated index.

 For example, the SPDR S&P 500 ETF Trust (SPY) is an index fund that tracks the S&P 500 Index.
 This low-cost index fund holds all 500 stocks in the same proportions as they are represented in the index.
 This gives the SPY fund a similar risk and returns profile to the S&P 500 benchmark index.